diferma0151/sample_repo/developers/RepositoryAccess.md

 1. eliminate backward dependencies to `run` module from widgets (DONE)
 1. redesign command API so that it can receive per-repository object (DONE)
-1. implement stubs for new classes
+1. implement stubs for new classes (WIP)
-1. have Workbench and RepoWidgetuse new classes
+1. have Workbench and RepoWidgetuse new classes (WIP)
 1. pass stubs to all widgets

 long-term: